paysdoc/ES6TypeScript/README.md

 ```
 Append the Person's constructor with 2 parameters, firstName and lastName.
 Let the constructor set its own values.
-Create a few persons with different names and log them.
+Create a few persons (in app.ts) with different names and log them.
 ```

 ####Class methods + custom interpolation.